-Using the Standard Battery Holder
+Using the Battery Holder

-- 1. Slide open the battery holder lid (decal side of battery holder) by applying gentle upward pressure on the tab of the door so that it unlocks.
-Slide the door away from the battery box exposing the cell positions. - 2.
-Remove any old cells from the holder.
+1. Slide open the battery holder lid (decal side of battery holder) by applying gentle upward pressure on the tab of the door so that it unlocks.
+Slide the door away from the battery box exposing the battery positions.

+2. Remove batteries from the holder.
 Note the (+) and (-) positions of each cell and the (+) and (-) for each position marked inside the cell tray.
+Use the charger shipped with the GM24k to recharge the eight AA batteries, or install new alkaline AA batteries.
-Install new "AA" cells noting carefully the correct (+) and (-) positions.

-If the cells are installed incorrectly, the detector may require service by an Authorized Service Center.
+Carefully note the correct (+) and (-) positions when installing AA batteries.
+If the batteries are installed incorrectly, the detector may require service by an Authorized Service Center.

-- 3. Slide the door closed so that it snaps securely. - 4.
-Insert the battery holder into the detector with enough force to hear the double "click" from the battery retention clips inside.
+3. Slide the door closed so that it snaps securely.

+4. Insert the battery holder into the detector with enough force to hear the double "click" from the battery retention clips inside.